 The hypothetical landlord sells the office furniture, book, and decor to a new tenant for $1500.
 If our hypothetical tenant owes a $4,000 judgment, then what, if any, affect does the landlord’s sale have on the judgment???

 The stronger argument is the first.
 To impute a bailor-bailee relationship such as a pledge is to impute the commercially reasonable sale requirement.
 How can the requirement for a commercially reasonable sale exist when the statute specifies that the disposal of the property is “without recourse?”
-A court could get there, but the legal gymnastics to get there, while possible, are yoga-like in stretch and posture.
+A court could get there, but it will require legal gymnastics to get there.

 I think this question is an academic one that may never be answered by the courts.
 Practically, no person with any common sense will leave anything valuable on the premises.
 They might leave a liability (like some junk), but nothing that will bear fruit for the repossessing landlord.
 In the rare cases they do, the value of the property pales in comparison to the judgment for back rent and the landlord doesn’t want to spend money to collect the judgment, so any serious consideration of whether to credit the judgment never occurs.
 The landlord just takes or sells the property and leaves the judgment standing until it dies 10 years hence.